chain4travel/camino-website/src/posts/camino-roadmap-2025.md

 An upgraded CaminoScan will boost the network's transparency and visibility of transactions and statistics across all chains, helping businesses track on-chain operations effectively.

-## ⚖️ On-chain governance
+## 🏛️ On-chain governance

 The Decentralized Autonomous Consortium (DAC) will receive new functionalities for network governance.
 These will allow validators securing the network to participate in on-chain decision-making processes like transaction fee adjustments (reminder: transaction fees are fixed) by submitting proposals and voting.
 This makes Camino Network the most transparent and collaborative travel infrastructure available.

-## 🔨 Other technical infrastructure
+## 🔧 Other technical infrastructure developments

 Throughout 2025, Camino Network will evolve as a more reliable, efficient, and user-friendly blockchain platform specifically designed for travel industry needs thanks to:

-- High system availability
-- Comprehensive error handling
 - AI-powered integration tools
 - Standardized APIs for travel operations
-- New security features
 - Cross-chain communication

-## 💰 CAM Token Development
+## 🪙 CAM Token Development

 Following [Gate.io's](http://gate.io/) interest in listing CAM, the Camino Network Foundation is in discussions with additional centralized exchanges (CEX) to expand token accessibility.
 The Foundation is also exploring opportunities to bring decentralized exchanges (DEX) to Camino Network in a secure and compliant way.